 Concurrency

 As an IPC mechanism, files are generally unsafe due to concurrent access issues.
 File integrity is maintained by requiring that both NumSDK and NEPI-Server use Linux system file locks for any access to the interface filesystem nodes.
-This requires additional logic to ensure that these processes will wait/poll for exclusive access whenever a required file is locked by the other process.
+This requires additional logic to ensure that these processes will wait/poll for exclusive access whenever a required file is locked by another process.

 Archiving Serviced Files